Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Introduction

-However, in last 30 years, more and more examples of continuous phase transitions were discovered in quantum systems, which are beyond the above Landau theory.
+However, in the last 30 years, increasingly many examples of continuous phase transitions have been discovered in quantum systems whose description is beyond Landau's theory.
 Continuous quantum phase transitions were found between two states with the same symmetry \cite{WW9301,CFW9349,SMF9945,RG0067,W0050,RW0620} (but different topological orders \cite{W9039,KW9327}).
-The continuous quantum transitions are also possible between two states with the \emph{incompatible} symmetries \cite{SVB0490}, \ie the symmetry groups of the two phases across the transition do not have the group-subgroup relation.
-These "deconfined quantum critical points" (DQCPs) have been found to be related to mutual anomalies between internal and lattice symmetries.\cite{metlitski2018intrinsic} Even symmetry-breaking transitions with well defined order parameters sometimes are not described by Landau's symmetry breaking theory \cite{RW0620}.

-So it appears that many continuous quantum phase transitions are not described by Ginzburg-Landau theory, regardless of whether they have symmetry breaking and order parameter or not.
-It appears that there are many situations and mechanisms that can lead to continuous quantum phase transitions that go beyond Landau symmetry breaking theory.
-But do we have a unified theory to understand those various beyond-Landau continuous quantum phase transitions?
+Continuous quantum phase transitions are also possible between two states with \emph{incompatible} symmetries \cite{SVB0490}, \ie the symmetry groups of the two phases across the transition do not have the group-subgroup relation.
+These ``deconfined quantum critical points" (DQCPs) have been found to be related to mutual anomalies between internal and lattice symmetries.\cite{WS170302426,MT170707686} Even symmetry-breaking transitions with well-defined order parameters are sometimes not described by Landau's symmetry breaking theory \cite{RW0620}.
+In light of these examples, it appears that many continuous quantum phase transitions are not described by Landau theory, regardless of whether they have symmetry breaking and order parameters or not.
+There are many situations and mechanisms that can lead to continuous quantum phase transitions that go beyond Landau symmetry breaking theory.
+It is interesting to ask whether there is a unified theory to understand these various beyond-Landau continuous quantum phase transitions.

-In a symmetry breaking phase of a symmetric system, the symmetry charges condense, and the domain walls between degenerate symmetry breaking ground states do not condense.
-We will refer to those domain walls as symmetry defects.
-The fusion rule of the domain walls, \ie the symmetry defects, gives rise to a conservation law and an associated dual symmetry \cite{JW191213492}.
-The symmetry defects can be viewed as the symmetry charges of a dual symmetry.

-At the critical point of the symmetry breaking transition, the symmetry charges begin to uncondense and become gapless excitations.
-The symmetry defects is about to condense and also become gapless excitations.
-In \Rf{JW191213492}, a notion of \catsymm\ is introduced to include both the symmetry charges and the symmetry defects at equal footing.\footnote{People also used categorical symmetry to refer to non-invertible symmetry.
-In this paper, we use the Sans Serif font \catsymm\ to stress that we use the term in the sense of \Rf{JW191213492,KZ200514178}.} The symmetry charges and the symmetry defects satisfy certain fusion rules, which represent their conservation.
-The symmetry charges and the symmetry defects also have ``mutual statistics'' between them \cite{JW191213492}, which is a new feature in \catsymm.
-To fully describe the fusion and ``braiding'' of the symmetry charges and the symmetry defects, a non-degenerate braided fusion higher category is needed \cite{KZ200514178,CW220303596}.